Lana Condor: Career

-Condor made her acting debut as the mutant Jubilation Lee / Jubilee in Bryan Singer's 2016 superhero film X-Men: Apocalypse.
+Condor made her acting debut as Jubilation Lee / Jubilee in Bryan Singer's 2016 superhero film X-Men: Apocalypse.
 That year, she also appeared in Peter Berg's drama film Patriots Day, which depicted the events and aftermath of the Boston Marathon bombing.

 In 2017, Condor co-starred in the Lifetime romantic thriller film High School Lover.
 The following year, she gained recognition for her lead role as Lara Jean Covey in Netflix's romantic drama film To All the Boys I've Loved Before, directed by Susan Johnson and based on Jenny Han's young adult novel of the same name.
 For the role, she was nominated for a Teen Choice Award.

 In 2019, Condor portrayed the assassin Saya Kuroki in Syfy's action drama series Deadly Class, based on the Rick Remender comic book series of the same name.
 She also appeared as Koyomi in Robert Rodriguez's science fiction film Alita: Battle Angel based on the graphic novel series by Yukito Kishiro.
-Condor also voiced the character of Kaoru in the Netflix stop-motion animated series Rilakkuma and Kaoru (2019), guest starred as the voice of Casey in the Netflix series BoJack Horseman, and co-starred in the coming-of-age romantic comedy Summer Night (2019), directed by Joseph Cross.
+Condor also voiced the character of Kaoru in the Netflix stop-motion animated series Rilakkuma and Kaoru (2019), guest starred as the voice of Casey McGarry in the Netflix series BoJack Horseman, and co-starred in the coming-of-age romantic comedy Summer Night (2019), directed by Joseph Cross.

 In 2020, Condor reprised her role as Lara Jean Covey in To All the Boys: P.S.
 I Still Love You, directed by Michael Fimognari, the second installment of the film series.
-The following year, she starred once again as Lara Jean Covey in To All the Boys: Always and Forever, the third and final installment of the trilogy.
+The following year, she reprised her role as Lara Jean Covey in To All the Boys: Always and Forever, the third and final installment of the trilogy.
 Within two months of posting her first video to YouTube in February 2020, Condor's channel had over 475,000 subscribers and more than 9.8 million views.

-In 2022, Condor was executive producer of and acted in the lead role in Boo, Bitch, a comedy series on Netflix.
-She has also been cast in the Marianna Palka–directed comedy Girls Night, and will appear in the Looney Tunes live action comedy film Coyote vs. Acme.
+In 2022, Condor executive produced and starred in the lead role of high schooler Erika Vu in the Netflix comedy-drama series Boo, Bitch.
+That same year, she headlined the romantic sci-fi film Moonshot as Sophie Tsukino, alongside Cole Sprouse.
+She then voiced the title character in the animated film Ruby Gillman, Teenage Kraken for DreamWorks.
+In 2025, she portrayed army medic Stephanie Selby in the military thriller Valiant One.
+Condor will next star in the upcoming action-thriller Ballerina Overdrive and the romantic-comedy Worth the Wait, an Asian-American version of Love Actually.
+She will have a supporting role as Paige Avery in the Looney Tunes live action comedy film Coyote vs. Acme, opposite Will Forte and John Cena.

 Personal life

-Condor has been in a relationship with singer and actor Anthony De La Torre since 2015.
-The couple announced their engagement on January 28, 2022.
-They live together in Seattle, Washington.
+Condor began a relationship with actor Anthony De La Torre in August 2015 shortly after they met at an Emmy Awards party.
+As of 2020, they lived together in Seattle.
+They got engaged in December 2021 while on vacation in Mexico, and married in 2024 in an intimate ceremony in Malibu, California.